 In the event that consumer prices in Uruguay increase by more than 100% on a cumulative basis over the three-year period ending on December 31st of any year, the Bonds may be subject to special rules that differ from the rules described above.
-You should consult your tax advisor concerning the potential effects of consumer prices in Uruguay on the tax treatment of Bonds.
+You should consult your tax advisor concerning the potential effects of consumer prices in Uruguay on the U.S. federal income tax treatment of Bonds.